mvolkmann/blog/src/swift/ARKit.md

   and click the "Finish" button.
 - Click the `.rcproject` file in the Project Navigator.
 - Click the "Open in Reality Composer" button in the upper-right.
-  This will open it in "Reality Composer" on the Mac.
+  This will open it in "Reality Composer" on the Mac which is included with Xcode.
-  This is not an app in the Applications directory.
-  TODO: How did this get installed?
-Is it included with Xcode?
 - Select each object one at a time and click the cloud icon in the upper-right to download the model for the object.
 - Select File ...
 Save to save the downloaded models in the project.